-3-dimensional $S^1$-manifolds without fixed points were classified by Seifert, hence are named as Seifert manifolds.
-The case of 3-dimensional $S^1$-manifolds with or without fixed points, also called generalized Seifert manifolds, were classified by Orlik and Raymond.
+3-dimensional $S^1$-manifolds without fixed points are the Seifert manifolds.
+The case of 3-dimensional $S^1$-manifolds with or without fixed points, also called generalized Seifert manifolds, was classified by Orlik and Raymond.

-Briefly speaking, the equivariant diffeomorphism type of a 3-dimensional $S^1$-manifold $M^3$ is determined by the orbifold type of its quotient space $M/{S^1}$, the numeric data of the Seifert fibres over orbifold points of $M/{S^1}$, and the orbifold Euler number of the ``fibration'' $M \rightarrow M/{S^1}$.
+Briefly speaking, the equivariant diffeomorphism type of a 3-dimensional $S^1$-manifold $M$ is determined by the orbifold type of the quotient space $M/{S^1}$, the numerical data of the Seifert fibres over the orbifold points of $M/{S^1}$, and the orbifold Euler number $b$ of the ``fibration'' $M \rightarrow M/{S^1}$.